-The IUCN Red List is used by governments, wildlife departments, educational institutions and conservation focused NGO’s and charities like EAE to obtain the latest information and statistics on wildlife in general and individual species in particular.
-The IUCN’s aim is to have assessed over 160,000 species by 2020 to produce a truly joined-up picture of the state of life on Earth.
+The IUCN Red List is used by governments, wildlife departments, educational institutions and conservation focused NGO’s and charities like EAE to obtain information and statistics on wildlife in general and individual species in particular.

 The next seven are:

 For a species to be called ‘Threatened’ it must be in either the VU, EN or CR categories.